 2Chronicles 20 gives the account of a time in the life of King Jehoshaphat when the nation of Judah was threatened by the forces of Moab and Ammon.
 This was a vast army, according to the report given to Jehoshaphat, and the threat first struck fear in the heart of the king, then drove him to action.

-Whether we like it or not, we’re in a struggle ourselves, not against Moabites or Hittites or any other “ites,” but against spiritual forces of darkness in high places.
+Whether we like it or not, we’re in a struggle ourselves, not against Moabites or Ammonites, but against spiritual forces of darkness in high places.
 There is much we can learn from how God’s people responded to this threat.

 The first thing we note is PREPARATION.
 As soon as the king got word of the attack, he prepared by declaring a fast and inquiring of the Lord.